-The big advantage to these machines is that they work faster than what two people can do, but consider a tile removal machine such as these large and heavy pieces of equipment can have unintended consequences if used as a floor stripper or tile scraper over soft and/or over watered concrete slabs, including lived in or occupied spaces.
+The big advantage of these machines is that they work faster than what two people can do, but consider a tile removal machine such as these large and heavy pieces of equipment can have unintended consequences if used as a floor stripper or tile scraper over soft and/or over watered concrete slabs, including lived in or occupied spaces.

 This is especially true the nicer the home, business, and the quality of contents they contain.